What is Form I-797?

 Need more help?
-At Boundless, you’ll get an experienced immigration attorney to review your green card application and answer all of your questions — for no extra cost.
-Get started on your application today!
+At Boundless, you’ll get an experienced immigration attorney to review your application and answer all of your questions — for no extra cost.
+Get started today!

 Those seeking an employment-based immigration visa, such as an EB-2 or EB-2 NIW, will need to file Form I-140 (officially called the “Immigrant Petition for Alien Workers”).
 The petitioner will receive Form I-797B, Notice of Action, if their I-140 has been approved.

 Note: This notice does not come with an arrival/departure record (Form I-94).

 Form I-797C, Notice of Action, may be sent to notify an applicant or petitioner when their application/petition has been:

 This notice may also contain information regarding an upcoming appointment, whether it be for an interview, fingerprints, or biometrics.
 It’s very important to read all the information in Form I-797C, as it may contain essential instructions.
 Failure to read the letter could, for example, result in a missed appointment, which could greatly delay the process.